UriahShaulMandel/BaldPhone/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.
 You can contribute by:
   - Adding features and fixing bugs.
-Please make sure code you send works without bugs, (tests are coming soon)
+Please make sure that the code that you send works without bugs, (tests are coming soon)
   - Translating BaldPhone to other languages, check out [this](https://github.com/UriahShaulMandel/BaldPhone/blob/master/translating/TRANSLATING.md)
   - Improving and translating the manual
   - Uploading screenshots, check out [this](https://github.com/UriahShaulMandel/BaldPhone/blob/master/screenshots/SCREENSHOTS.md) for more info